-Further improvement of the upper bound of inequality (\ref{kitt05}) was studied by El-Haddad and Kittaneh \cite{HADDKITT} and established the following: for $A\in \clb(\clh)$ and $r\geq 1$ where $0\leq \alpha \leq 1$.
-Again refinement of the upper bounds of both the inequalities (\ref{kitt03}) and (\ref{kitt05}) is obtained by Abu-Omar and Kittaneh \cite{OMARKITT} and their result is stated as below:
+Further improvement of the upper bound of inequality (\ref{kitt05}) was provided by El-Haddad and Kittaneh \cite{HADDKITT} and they established the following:\\ For $A\in \clb(\clh)$ and $r\geq 1$ where $0\leq \alpha \leq 1$.
+Further refinement of the upper bounds of both the inequalities (\ref{kitt03}) and (\ref{kitt05}) was obtained by Abu-Omar and Kittaneh \cite{OMARKITT} and their result is stated as below: